Current as of: March 14, 2025 - 12:16

 Continuing our journey up and north through alpine meadows and mountain passes dotted with medieval watchtowers, we reach Dariali Gorge, a 9mi (14km) gash in the earth.
 We marvel at the snow-capped Mount Kazbegi (the highest mountain in Georgia), an extinct volcano that surrounds us and reaches to just over 16,500ft (5,047m).

-We drive to the base of the hill and then walk across the meadow leading to the Tsminda Sameba Monastery – a 14th-century church built on a mountain peak at 7,200ft (2,200m).
+We drive to the base of the hill and then take a walk across the meadow and a fairly steep and stony path up to the Tsminda Sameba Monastery – a 14th-century church built on a mountain peak at 7,200ft (2,200m).

 We have a khinkali masterclass at lunchtime today, in which we see the making of this Georgian speciality, a type of dumpling stuffed with spiced meat, fish or vegetables, and we try the result.